 During this period, I co-authored 8 patents, all in use by the company.

-In 2000, I got closer to customers and became project manager of the very first MCB without screws to connect the cables.
+In 2000, I got closer to customers and became project manager of Duoline D'clic XE, the very first MCB without screws to connect the cables.

 It was then a seemingly impossible innovation because electrical contractors, its target customers, are very conservative.

-Numerous meetings and tests helped us to better know their latent needs and to reorient the project.
+Numerous customer meetings and marketing tests helped us to better know the latent needs and to reorient the project.

 Our development team, coming from 4 companies, 12 sites and 7 countries, succeeded in launching a new range with a turnover of around 100 M€ and production of 3 million units in 5 factories.